beau1399/porpus/README.md

 ### Page "buttontest"

 If you worked through the demo in the last section, you have a file on your computer at ~/pptest/src/clj/pptest/handler.clj.
-This file (or some Clojure file refactored out of it) is where I anticipate most of your development will take place, so taking it apart is a good next step in explaining Porpus.
+This file (or Clojure file(s) refactored out of it) is where I anticipate most of your development will take place, so taking it apart is a good next step in explaining Porpus.

 Skipping past some boilerplate stuff that won't change much, we find the following around line 25: